Bawnorton/AllTheTrims/README.md

 ### Notes:
 - This adds over 500,000 new armour trim combinations to just the vanilla game, with a couple of armour mods and content mods this number jumps to over a million with minimal effect on load times.

+#### For Mod Developers:
+- This mod uses a Dynamic Trim Renderer that handles how the custom trim palettes are rendered on the armour, any mod that uses Fabric's Armour Renderer API to render trims will not work with this mod.
+See the [Wiki](https://github.com/Benjamin-Norton/AllTheTrims/wiki/Dynamic-Trim-Rendering) for more information and how to add support with this mod.

+#### For Modpack Developers:
 - There is a whitelist system for modpack developers to limit the trim materials avaliable to the player.
-See the [Wiki](https://github.com/Benjamin-Norton/AllTheTrims/wiki) for more information.
+See the [Wiki](https://github.com/Benjamin-Norton/AllTheTrims/wiki/Whitelisting) for more information.

 ### Credits:
 - [Andrew6rant](https://github.com/Andrew6rant) for the item model colouring.